hazelcast/hazelcast-jet/site/docs/operations/monitoring.md

 ---
 title: Monitoring and Metrics
-descriptions: Options available for monitoring the health and operations of Jet clusters and jobs.
+description: Options available for monitoring the health and operations of Jet clusters and jobs.
 ---

 TODO